JiayiLiuCA/Blog/src/pages/blog/2020-06-28-blog-built-with-gatsby.md

 Here I will introduce some basic structure/files in Gatsby to build a blog website.
 Full Gatsby Documentation is available [here](https://www.gatsbyjs.org/docs/).

-- `/src/pages` folder contains pages that will be rendered into individual web pages.
+* `/src/pages` folder contains pages that will be rendered into individual web pages.
 Each `.js` file (`404.js`, `index.js`) will be directly rendered into individual web page, while other files like Markdown will be queried using GraphQL, and rendered into pages through templates.
-- `src/templates` stores the template files mentioned before.
+* `src/templates` stores the template files mentioned before.
-- `src/components` is where the react components and 'css' files are.
+* `src/components` is where the react components and 'css' files are.

-- `/gatsby-config.js` is the configuration file for the project.
+* `/gatsby-config.js` is the configuration file for the project.
 Most times we modify this file is for plugins
-- `/gatsby-node.js` is where we can use [Gatsby node APIs](https://www.gatsbyjs.org/docs/node-apis/) to create pages for Markdown files, or customize path for posts.
+* `/gatsby-node.js` is where we can use [Gatsby node APIs](https://www.gatsbyjs.org/docs/node-apis/) to create pages for Markdown files, or customize path for posts.

-##
+## Summary

+These pretty much summarized the beginner knowledge of Gatsby.
+Hope you can have a good start.